isuru-yasantha/assignment/README.md

 - 2 Public and 4 Private Subnets in two avaialability zones
 - 2 NAT Gateways
 - 1 Internet Gateway
-- 1 Elastic IP for the internet gateway and 2 Elastic IPs for the NAT Gateways
+- 2 Elastic IPs for the NAT Gateways
 - Route Tables and Security Groups
 - IAM Role
 - ALB and Target group
-- ECS cluster
+- ECS cluster, Tasks and Service
 - RDS instance
 - Secret Manager entry

-After succesful execution of the script, you will be getting ALB DNS endpoint as an output.
-Please use the output DNS entry to access the web appliaction using a browser.
+After succesful execution of the script, you will get an ALB DNS endpoint as an output below.
+Please use the output DNS entry to access the web appliaction using a web browser.

 ```Ex: alb_endpoint = "testapp-dev-alb-101191681.us-east-1.elb.amazonaws.com"```